confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Client applications are forming a contract that producers will write data in a compatible schema and consumers will be able to read that data.
 Of course, applications can use many schemas for many topics, but in this tutorial we will look at one.

-Consider the `first Payment schema<https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment.avsc>`__:
+Consider the `original Payment schema<https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment.avsc>`__:

 .. sourcecode:: json